fcastelt/PAC2_VD.github.io/README.md

 ## Flow Map
 ### Ukrainian Refugees Migration Map

-This visualization illustrates the flow of Ukrainian refugees from Ukraine to European countries since the full-scale invasion of Ukraine on the 22nd of February 2022.
+This visualization illustrates the flow of Ukrainian refugees from Ukraine to other countries since the full-scale invasion of Ukraine on the 22nd of February 2022.
 Data was collected on the 7th of April 2024.

 Explore the interactive representation [here](https://app.flowmap.city/public/5cb30e27-1ffd-4bff-8b4a-fe588a95a047).